ashv1nr/gmm-from-scratch/README.md

 # gmm-from-scratch
-An implementation of Gaussian Mixture Modeling using NumPy.
+An implementation of Gaussian Mixture Models using NumPy.